-The Adams/Vines Library card catalog is fully automated and may be viewed online at https://anc.booksys.net/opac/anc/ databases give students access to full text magazine and newspaper articles in over 20,000 journals.
-The students also have access to over 645 online reference books and 155,000 e-books which can be used for research.
+The Adams/Vines Library card catalog is fully automated and may be viewed online at https://anc.booksys.net/opac/anc/

+- Electronic Resources: The library currently subscribes to a number of online resources.
+The four periodical databases give students access to full text magazine and newspaper articles in over 20,000 journals.
+The students also have access to over 645 online reference books and 155,000 e-books which can be used for research. - Internet Access: The computers located in the library provide internet access for students as well as word processing capabilities.